yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 ## Mentoring
 1. Iqra Akram (PhD student at Hokkaido University; Role: supervisor)
-1. Lukas Rohr (Master student at the University of Zurich; Role: supervisor)
+1. Lukas Rohr (Master student at the University of Zurich; Role: co-supervisor)
 1. Dr. Chongmeng Xu (former PhD student at the University of Zurich, PhD defended on 17 April 2023; Role: co-supervisor as 'Leitung der Dissertation')
 1. Elina Jansone (Undergraduate internship at the University of Zurich; Role: supervisor)
 1. Kazuya Takeda (Research assistant at Ryukoku University; Role: daily supervisor as an employer)